More than 600 species—including polar bears—reside at Columbus Zoo and Aquarium.

-Downtown in Topiary Garden, sculpted evergreens re-create the scene from George Seurat’s painting A Sunday Afternoon on the Isle of La Grande Jatte.
+Downtown in The Topiary Park, sculpted evergreens re-create the scene from George Seurat’s painting A Sunday Afternoon on the Isle of La Grande Jatte.

-Old meets new in the chic five-room German Village Guest House (from $195), and The Lofts Hotel in the Short North neighborhood features exposed brick walls and modern decor (from $195).
+Old meets new in the chic five-room German Village Guest House (from $195), and The Lofts Hotel near the Short North neighborhood features exposed brick walls and modern decor (from $180).

 Comfort food gets a sophisticated makeover at Skillet; we loved our béchamel and cheddar mac and cheese topped with smoked Ohio-raised pork.

-Scale the nation’s largest outdoor climbing wall at Scioto Audubon Metro Park, and let the kids explore the Center of Science and Industry’s playground and 300 hands-on exhibits.
+Scale one of the nation’s largest outdoor climbing walls at Scioto Audubon Metro Park, and let the kids explore the Center of Science and Industry’s playground and 300 hands-on exhibits.

 Snagging a table can be tricky at the tapas restaurant Barcelona, but the worth-the-wait $35 tasting menu includes seven seasonal Spanish dishes.